Jasaka/Cacao-DAO/README.md

 This project is written in [TypeScript](https://www.typescriptlang.org/) and uses [Next.js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/), [Next-Auth](https://next-auth.js.org/) and [React](https://reactjs.org/).
 For connecting to Arweave, we use [arweave-js](https://github.com/ArweaveTeam/arweave-js).
 For Ethereum, we use [web3.js](https://web3js.readthedocs.io/en/v1.5.2/).

 For database (PostgreSQL) development and viewing of the dataset you could use [TablePlus](https://tableplus.com/).
-A seed file can be found under `seeds/seed.sql` you will find a DB diagram in the same folder.
+A seed file can be found under `next/seeds/seed.sql` you will find a DB diagram in the `resources` folder.

 We will add a swagger file for the API soon.